Split Milnor-Witt Motives and its Applications to Fiber Bundles: Introduction

-A Young tableau \(T\) (a series of rows of boxes with decreasing length) is called untwisted (resp. twisted) if it is filled by the checkboard pattern such that the first box in the first row is black (resp. white).
-Given a (twisted or not) Young tableau \(T\), we may try to add or delete boxes starting from the end of rows.
-We thus define
+A Young diagram \(T\) (a series of rows of boxes with decreasing length, see the beginning of Section \ref{MW-Motivic Decomposition of Grassmannians}) is called untwisted (resp. twisted) if it is filled by the chessboard pattern such that the first box in the first row is black (resp. white).
+Define